chanaKastellanith/PersonalizedNewsUpdateAggregator/README.md

 - Manager Service: Accepts requests to get news and call to user manager toget preference of user , and push this  to Rabbit MQ.
 - Accessor Service:listen to queue  get the request ,process the request and connect to API to get news acoording  prefference . push the news to anew queue.
+ #### AI SERVICES
+- Engine Service:listen to queue  Accepts from NewsManager services  the daily news,send to acssesor with queue ,await to response  push the  summery news to queue.
+- Accessor Service:listen to queue  get the  daily news ,connect to AI API and get summery news push the response to queue.
  #### EMAIL SERVICES
 - Engine Service:listen to queue  Accepts the daily news and desighn itwith HTML and CSS, push the process news to queue.